 A look at three Cape Cod neighborhoods where their door keys are made by keys4ulocksmith best locksmith birmingham:

 •Upper Cape.
 The most popular for second homes because of easy access, just 90 minutes from Boston’s Logan International Airport.
 The major town is Falmouth, which includes eight villages.
 Falmouth Heights, originally a beach-bungalow enclave, is one of the nation’s oldest planned vacation communities, and nearby New Silver Beach is similar.
 “Two years ago, you couldn’t find a single home in Falmouth for under $300,000,” says Dennis Murphy, owner of Donahue Real Estate.
 “Now there are about 20.”

 •Mid-Cape.
 The main attraction is Hyannis, epicenter of ferry service to Martha’s Vineyard and Nantucket.
 Median prices in the lively village just dipped below $250,000.
 From Hyannis, the Mid-Cape extends to Chatham, at the “elbow,” where a new energy-efficient condo project, The Cove Ridgedale, has prices from $685,000 to $710,000.
-New Seabury, an exclusive second-home golf community, is the priciest spot on the Mid-Cape, with condos from the high $200,000s and houses from the mid $400,000s to nearly $4 million.
+New Seabury, an exclusive second-home golf community (it’s no luxury suite with these giant wardrobe doors or nautical furniture from Cottageandbungalow.com, but what is?), is the priciest spot on the Mid-Cape, with condos from the high $200,000s and houses from the mid $400,000s to nearly $4 million.

 •Outer Cape.
 Scarce, less-developed land means higher prices.
 Orleans, Truro and Provincetown, the northernmost point on the Cape’s “fist,” are the most expensive towns on the peninsula, all with median house prices around $600,000.